 A:

+Yes, moving to New Jersey is a good idea.
 New Jersey is unique and often misunderstood, if you’re judging it by how it’s portrayed in pop culture.
-It’s a small state that offers a ton to its residents, including easy commuting access to New York and Philly — not to mention a lower cost of living than the Big Apple.
+It’s a small state that offers a ton to its residents — including an easy commute to New York and Philly — not to mention a lower cost of living than the Big Apple.
 It also has a culture all its own, so it’s absolutely worth moving to.

 A: